Own-Data-Privateer/hoardy-adb/README.md

   - `-p PASSPHRASE, --passphrase PASSPHRASE`
   : passphrase for an encrypted `INPUT_AB_FILE`
   - `--passfile PASSFILE`
-  : a file containing the passphrase for an encrypted `INPUT_AB_FILE`; similar to `-p` option but the whole contents of the file will be used verbatim, allowing you to, e.g. use new line symbols or strange character encodings in there; default: guess based on `INPUT_AB_FILE` trying to replace ".ab" and ".adb" extensions with ".passphrase.txt"
+  : a file containing the passphrase for an encrypted `INPUT_AB_FILE`; similar to `-p` option but the whole contents of the file will be used verbatim, allowing you to, e.g. use new line symbols or strange character encodings in there; default: guess based on `INPUT_AB_FILE` trying to replace ".ab" or ".adb" extension with ".passphrase.txt"

 - input decryption checksum verification:
   - `--ignore-checksum`